DLR-RM/rafcon-task-planner-plugin/pages/documentation/Limitations.md

 ## PDDL Support

-Since PDDL is extensive, we decided to provide a minimal PDDL set in the beginning, and extend our support on demand.
-So please feel free to contact us in order to increase our Pddl support.
+Since pddl is extensive, we decided to provide a minimal pddl set in the beginning, and extend our support on demand.
+So please feel free to contact us in order to increase our pddl support.
 Currently RTPP supports:

 - Only actions in "classical" :parameter - [:precondition] - :effect pattern, without functions / fluents, or cost consideration.
 - Due to the fact that the resulting state machines are executed in the real world, untyped variables are not supported.